synerex/provider_pfwt_dbstore/README.md

-# provider_pfwt_objstorage
+# provider_pfwt_dbstore
-Provider for store pflow data into objstorage
+Provider for store pflow data into dbstore